Mapping-Aficionados/GroupPresentation/Project_Week2.md

-# The Week 2 Project: Urban Wall Marks Documentation Project - Besançon
+# The Week 2 Projects: Besançon's Urban Wall Marks Documentation and City Directory Projects

 Our project examined the unique limestone façades of Besançon’s historic city center, focusing on the city’s recurring bluish and cream-colored stone patterns.
 Motivated by the surprising variations left by quarrying and stone-cutting, we set out to document, analyze, and interpret these urban features.